Accounting & Tax terms explained

 Liabilities

-The amount of money or debts owed by the company are its liabilities.
+The amount of money or debts owed by the company is its liabilities.

 Audit